HackIllinois/api/documentation/docs/reference/services/Notifications.md

 POST /notifications/topic/TOPICID/
 ----------------------------------

 Publishes a notification to the topic with the ID `TOPICID`.
+The `id` in the response is the ID for the notification order which is sending the actual notifications asynchronously.

 Request format:
 ```